Falstad Abilities and Strategy

 Welcome to our Abilities page for Falstad.
 Here, we give you an overview of every ability in Falstad's kit.
 For each of them, we explain what it does, how to best use it, and how it works in combination with Falstad's other abilities.
 We also give you strategy tips to play Falstad efficiently.

 - Capitalize on Flight's global range to split push or soak Experience.
 It can also be used to gank.

 - Using Hammerang and Hinterland Blast against targets under crowd control will greatly improves your accuracy.
 Nothing beats practice, however.

 - Limit your offensive use of Barrel Roll, as it leaves you vulnerable.

-- Use Mighty Gust to disengage a losing battle, to split an opponent's forces in half, push your enemies into your team, or to steal capturable Objectives.
+- Use Mighty Gust to disengage a losing battle, to split the opposing forces in half, push your enemies into your team for blocking their retreat, or steal Capture Points.

 - Mana: 60

 Throw out a Hammer that returns to Falstad, dealing 80 (+4% per level) damage and Slowing enemies hit by 25% for 2 seconds.
 Reactive to explode the Hammer, dealing 95 (+4% per level) damage to nearby enemies.